Telecominfraproject/wlan-testing/cicd/README.txt

 *************   Installation / Usage ***************

 The jfrog.pl runs on the web server.
+This is the Test Orchestrator.
 Create a directory structure looking similar to this:

 [greearb@ben-dt4 html]$ find tip -name "*" -print tip